 You can hire a London meeting room space for anything between a few hundred pounds and thousands for a particularly prestigious venue.
 Day Delegate Rates can start as low as £28 per person and can go up to over £100 a day, again, dependent on the venue itself and the catering you require.
 Once you’ve narrowed down your search to a specific location within London and are clear about what you need for your event, you can begin to judge which of your short-listed option is the best value for money.

-We’re proud of the affordability of our West London conference venue meeting spaces.
+We’re proud of our affordable meeting rooms in West London.
 As a purpose-built conference facility we can offer high-end, integral AV equipment and facilities so you can concentrate on the content of your meeting and let us worry about all the technicalities.
 We also have catering on-site which can be scaled up or down depending on your requirements and our DDR begins at just £28 per person.
 If you want to talk to our events team about your next meeting or training session, just give us a ring on 020 3313 1606.